waliddx/Courses-101/PYTHON/README.md

 Welcome to Python 101!
 This course is designed to teach you the fundamentals of Python programming from scratch.
 Whether you're a beginner or have some programming experience, this course will help you build a strong foundation in Python.

-By the end of this course, you will:

 So, let's get started and embark on this exciting journey of learning Python!

 ## Course Curriculum